-As we mentioned in our last post, we’re exploring the meaning of several buzzwords we heard frequently around HIMSS in April.
+As we mentioned in our last post, we’re exploring the meaning of several buzzwords we heard frequently around HIMSS.
 Today, we’ll focus on population health.

 Population Health and Population Health Management

 What is it?

 In an interesting article from the CDC about measuring population health outcomes, Dr. R. Gibson Parrish begins the definition of population health with the WHO definition of health.
 Essentially, the WHO says that being healthy is more than just not being sick; it’s being in a state of “complete well-being”.

 Broadening this definition to include population can take many forms.
 Which population are we talking about?
 Population health usually assumes stratifying a larger population into smaller, specific categories, to more accurately measure the health outcomes and to better assess the interventions.
 This definition focuses on health outcomes of the individual and their distribution across a group, where the “group” delineations align with socio-economic demographics such as those from the Census Bureau.
 While these approaches look at non-health characteristics of a population and then look at health issues they face, a population may instead be formed by looking at people with the same condition, diabetes, for example, and then at the additional health issues they may face.

 In addition to defining population health, the paper “Population Health in the Affordable Care Act Era”, also distinguishes the term population management, shifting from a conversation about a static state of being to an active progression toward improvement.

 So, we might start our definition by saying that population health management is the process of improving outcomes of a group by bringing the condition of the individuals in that group to a state of complete well-being.